Proposals for 2025 Basic-Translational-Clinical Roundtables

 Proposal Requirements

 Proposals originate from SfN’s vast membership.
 Proposal submitters must be active SfN members.
+Click the button at the top of the page to log into the 2025 site and submit your proposal.
 The proposal site will direct you to provide the following (all character limits include spaces):

 - Contact information (institutions, emails, addresses) and COI disclosures for the moderator and speakers.
 Note: all proposed speakers are required to have a free My SfN account